ryan-jones/greyfinch/EXPLANATIONS.md

 **Add a searchable input field:** "You can have any color you want, as long as it's black" may have worked for the world of Henry Ford, but it' not going to cut it in the 21st century.
 Giving the children more options means keeping them entertained longer during clinical waits.

 **Create a bug page:** Obviously, a lot of effort has been put into the View Tools package.
 The motivation for highlighting bugs that I came across while using the platform was two-fold: First, to provide feedback to the developers who built the platform.
 Second, to point out instances where View Tools may have impacted normal development strategies.

+### How you guys like it.
+If you have any further questions, please don't hesitate to ask.